juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 aminoglycosides_example_docking_analysis = docking_analysis.DockingAnalysis(Aminoglycosides_example, amberhome="/PATH/TO/AMBER/amber<VERSION>")
 ```

-The `process_docking_assay()` function parses the AutoDock outputs of a given assay, ranks poses by docking score (most negative = best), and stores the selected results for downstream analysis.
+The `process_docking_assay()` function parses the AutoDock outputs of a given assay, leveraging the [Ringtail](https://ringtail.readthedocs.io/en/latest/) library to efficiently handle the results.
+It ranks the poses by docking score (most negative = best) and stores the selected results for downstream analysis.

 You should define the following variables:

 - *assay_id* (int, required): ID of the docking assay to analyze (as registered by dock_table()).
 - *max_poses* (int, default = 10): Maximum number of poses per ligand to store in the results database, ordered from best (lowest binding energy) to worse.
 - *vmd_path* (str | None, default = None): Path to VMD (Visual Molecular Dynamics).
 If provided, helper files/commands for quick visualization are prepared.
-- *extract_poses* (int {0,1}, default = 0): If 1, writes PDB files for each selected pose.
+- *extract_poses* (int [0,1], default = 0): If 1, writes PDB files for each selected pose.
 If 0, keeps only the database records and existing PDBQT/DLG outputs.

 ```python title="Aminoglycosides.py"